languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -clean up rule descriptions so that they coherently contain the error or the rule (e.g., "did + baseform" vs. "did + non-baseform") -add more rules, especially agreement stuff
- -fix AvsAnRule: use 'an' before an abbreviation that begins with a vowel sound (like 'an MSc').
+ -fix AvsAnRule: use 'an' before any abbreviation that begins with a vowel sound (like 'an MSc').
  -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used